Worship Is Creative

 Worship Links You to God

-While prayer provides nutritional food for the soul and helps to sustain you spiritually, worship is a divinely creative manna that literally transforms you.
+While prayer provides nutritional food for the soul and helps to sustain you spiritually, worship is a divinely creative manna that literally reconstructs you.
 It is the psychological practice of uniting with God in a dynamic way, making you more like the divinity you adore (see also Prayer – How It Works).

 Prayer is spiritually sustaining, but worship is divinely creative.
 143:7.5